 This course examines modern religious movements, with focus upon the major world religions.
 Particular attention is given to the historical development, beliefs, and practices of the major world religions as well as a comparative analysis of various religious beliefs.

 In this global age, the student will encounter adherents of other religious movements.
 This course is designed to inform the student of the beliefs of these religions and to equip him/her to respond as a follower of Jesus Christ.

 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to create a thread in response to the provided prompt for each forum.
-The thread must be at least 250 – 500 words and demonstrate course-related knowledge.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to create a thread in response to the selected prompt.
+The thread must be between 250 – 500 words and demonstrate course-related knowledge.
 Claims in the thread must be well-supported with material from the Wilson textbook and the Scriptures, in current Turabian format.
-In addition to the thread, the student is required to reply to 2 other classmates’ threads.
-Each reply must be at least 150 – 300 words.
-(MLO: B, C, D)
+In addition to the thread, the student is required to reply to two (2) other classmates’ threads.
+Each reply must be between 150 – 300 words.
+(CLOs: B, C, D)

-Each quiz will cover the Reading & Study material assigned up to and for the module/week in which it is assigned.
-Each quiz will be open-book/open-notes, contain 50 multiple-choice questions, and have a 1-hour-and-15-minute time limit.
-The student will have the option to take each quiz twice; if the quiz is attempted a second time, only the second quiz score will be recorded.
-(MLO: A, B, C)
+Each quiz will cover the Learn material for two modules: weeks.
+Each quiz will be open-book/open-notes, contain 50 multiple-choice questions, and have a 1 hour and 15 minutes time limit.
+The student will have the option to take each quiz twice; if the quiz is attempted a second time, the highest quiz score will be used for grading.
+(CLOs: A, B, C)